lcarinad/animatedTextGitDemo_V2/README.md

-# animatedTextGitDemo_V2
+# Animated Text Git Demo
-This is a demo with Colt Steele.
+This is a silly demo repo to demonstrate Git/GitHub repo with Colt Steele.